Dignity in Care

 The workbook contributes to the underpinning knowledge required for the Care Certificate, Standards 7 and 8.
 The Care Certificate is a set of standards that define the fundamental knowledge and skills needed by individuals working in health and social care roles.
 Standard 7 focuses on communication, while Standard 8 centres on privacy and dignity.
 By engaging with this workbook, learners can enhance their understanding of these standards and fulfil the knowledge requirements outlined in them.

 The distance learning format of the workbook provides flexibility to learners, enabling them to study at their convenience and pace.
 It may include a variety of learning materials such as written content, case studies, interactive exercises, and links to additional resources for further exploration.
+The workbook costs £14.95 per learner.
+Prices may vary depending on your requirements.

 - Understand how the eight components come together to promote and maintain dignity in care